-gene transfer in the central nervous system, genetic diseases, animal models, mechanisms of pathology.
+gene transfer and stem cell engraftment in the central nervous system, genetic diseases, animal models, mechanisms of pathology.

 Key words: gene therapy, viral vectors, brain, pathogenesis, lysosomal enzymes, neural stem cells, MRI and PET imaging, animal models, genetic diseases.